gigifokchiman/implement-ml-p/infrastructure/docs/NEW-ENGINEER-RUNBOOK.md

 # New Engineer Runbook

-**Complete hands-on guide for new engineers to experience the full ML platform infrastructure.**
+**Complete hands-on guide for new engineers to experience the modern ML platform infrastructure with team isolation and security.**

 ## 🎯 Overview

-This runbook guides you through every aspect of the ML platform infrastructure, from setup to deployment to troubleshooting.
+This runbook guides you through the modern ML platform infrastructure approach - **single cluster with team isolation** and **Kubernetes-native security**.
 By the end, you'll have:

-- ✅ **Deployed** the complete infrastructure locally and to AWS
+- ✅ **Deployed** a production-ready single cluster with team boundaries
-- ✅ **Experienced** all major components and workflows
+- ✅ **Experienced** resource quotas, RBAC, and network policies
+- ✅ **Implemented** enterprise-grade security without service mesh complexity
-- ✅ **Tested** the entire system end-to-end
+- ✅ **Tested** the complete team isolation and monitoring setup
-- ✅ **Learned** operational procedures and troubleshooting
-- ✅ **Prepared** for application development
+- ✅ **Prepared** for secure, scalable application development

-**Estimated Time:** 4-6 hours (spread over 1-2 days)
+**Estimated Time:** 3-4 hours (single session)

+**Architecture Approach:** Single cluster with namespace isolation (80% of multi-cluster benefits, 20% of complexity)

 ### System Requirements